What is iheart?

 How does it work?

-I teach the evidence-based and internationally acclaimed iheart curriculum within schools and with small groups of similarly aged young people in a fun, dynamic, and experiental format where each of the 11-12 sessions builds upon the last to reinforce key learning concepts.
+I teach the evidence-based and internationally acclaimed iheart curriculum to individuals, families, school settings, and small groups of similarly aged young people in a fun, dynamic, and experiental format where each of the 11 builds upon the last to reinforce key learning concepts.

 Designed and studied by professionals in the fields of education, mental health, and artistic design, the stimulating curriculum ensures that students' engagement remains high throughout the modules as they take a journey towards understanding the true source of inner wellbeing.
 Students are able to insightfully learn from their peers' experiences to draw upon their own strengths and resilience during interactive discussions, guided activities, self-reflections, videos, and group exercises.

-Ideally, I will meet with a group or class one to two times per week for 11 to 12 sessions that are 50-60 minutes long.
+Ideally, I will meet with an individual, family, group, or class one to two times per week for 11 sessions that are 50-60 minutes long.
 Sessions can be adjusted for the particular needs or time contraints of the group, including additional lesson time to focus on primary areas of concern (student stress, peer pressure, bullying, suicide prevention, parenting/staff engagement, etc).

 Within a classroom setting, it is imperative that the teacher is available and participating in the program to reinforce what the students will be learning and to provide classroom management.
 The iheart facilitator is not a school employee and their role is one of education enrichment and student engagement.
 Any disciplinary concerns that arise are solely within the purview of the school staff.